stlab/better-code/better-code/src/chapter-2-contracts.md

 Let's see what effect the new invariant would have on the rest of the implementation.
-Most of it is unchanged, but to maintain the same meaning, the `append` method must to account for these new internal states.
+Most of it is unchanged, but to maintain the same meaning, the `append` method must account for these new internal states.
 Here's one way we could do it:

 ```swift